Joker2770/tracer4c/README.md

 # tracer4c
-Lightweight trace recorder for C applications.
+A Cross-platform Lightweight trace recorder for C applications.